Julia Jones-Pugliese: Early and personal life

 She was born Julia Jones, in New York, New York, and was Jewish.
-She graduated New York University with a BS in Education in 1930.
+She graduated New York University with a BS in education in 1930.

 Jones married Anthony Pugliese, a sculptor and painter who designed the NIWFA competition medal awards (depicting a silhouette of her lunging), which are presented in her name and which serve as the NIWFA logo, and who also designed the logo for Brooklyn College; he died in 1953.
 After her marriage, she moved to Alabama during World War II, returning to New York in 1945.
 She had a daughter, Penelope Shaw, an instructor in modern dance and yoga at Hunter College; and two sons, Patri, who taught physics at Harvard University, and Paul, a cartographer for Time magazine.

 Fencing career

 Jones started fencing in 1927 as a New York University student, after deciding that she was too short to play basketball.

 In 1928 in foil she won the first women's US National Intercollegiate championship, the IWFA Individual Championship, and was a member of the first IWFA Team Championship with the NYU fencing team.
 In 1931, Jones was the US national junior women's foil champion.

 She qualified for and was a member of the US Olympic Women's Foil Fencing Team for the 1932 Summer Olympics in Los Angeles, but did not compete.
 Jones was deemed ineligible to compete in the Olympics because she had accepted an offer to be a fencing coach at NYU, and therefore was considered a professional athlete for being paid to teach others about fencing.

 In 1990 at the age of 82 Jones-Pugliese won a silver medal for finishing second in the round-robin tournament of senior women ages 40 or older competing in senior épée in the United States Fencing Association national championship.
-She was still competing in 1992 at age 84.
+She was still competing in 1992 at age 84, a year before she died.